theupdateframework/pep-on-pypi-with-tuf/README.rst

 Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for these roles are online.
 The maximum security model discussed in the appendix addresses this issue.
-PEP XXX [VD: Link to PEP once it is completed] also covers on the maximum security model and goes into more detail on generating developer keys and signing uploaded distributions.
+PEP XXX [VD: Link to PEP once it is completed] also covers the maximum security model and goes into more detail on generating developer keys and signing uploaded distributions.

 In the Event of a Key Compromise